basavarajuv/cadvision_application/README.md

 # cadvision_application

-First Clone the repository
+Please follow the below steps to test the application

-install the requirements
+Clone the repository
-create a superuser and normal user normal user able to post data and able to do like,dislike and reply the comment super user will see the like count,discount count and reply for particular post
+create the environment and activate the environment install the requirements create a superuser and normal user normal user able to post data and able to do like,dislike and reply comment to the post super user will see the like count,discount count and reply comment for particular post